ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 {: faq}
 {: #faq-fs-mgt-8}

-You can increase the size of a file share from its original capacity in GB increments up to 32,000 GB capacity, depending on your share profile.
+You can increase the size of a file share from its original capacity in GB increments up to 32,000 GB capacity, depending on your file share profile.
 For more information, see [Expanding file share capacity](/docs/vpc?topic=vpc-file-storage-expand-capacity).

 ## Performance questions